kulcsarrudolf/pasztor.at/content/blog/2018-02-08-docker-101-anatomy.md

 However, that is the topic of our next article.
 Until then, stay tuned.

-> **Recommended exercise**: to better understand how Linux works, I would recommend installing a Gentoo Linux from the
+{{% tip %}}
-> minimal CD/DVD.
-Since everything has to be done and compiled manually, it gives you a great insight into how Linux
+**Recommended exercise**: to better understand how Linux works, I would recommend installing a Gentoo Linux from the minimal CD/DVD.
+Since everything has to be done and compiled manually, it gives you a great insight into how Linux works under the hood.
-> works under the hood.
+{{% /tip %}}